mintona/adopt_dont_shop_part_two/README.md

 ## Testing

 Adopt Don't Shop was built using TDD and is fulling tested on both the model and feature level using an [RSpec](https://github.com/rspec/rspec) testing suite with [Capybara](https://github.com/teamcapybara/capybara) for feature testing and [Shoulda Matchers](https://github.com/thoughtbot/shoulda-matchers) for model testing.
-Specific empahsis was placed on sad path testing at the feagure level.
+Specific emphasis was placed on sad path testing at the feature level.

 ## Built With
 * Ruby on Rails - web framework